MLeys/thecelestialstrawberry/src/assets/serviceNotes.md

 3. **Emotional Support:** Offers comfort and support during challenging times.
 4. **Intuitive Insights:** Encourages listening to one’s inner wisdom and intuition.
 5. **Daily Inspiration:** Serves as a source of daily guidance and positive affirmation.

+### Symbols Inspired by Astrology, Mysticism, and the Cosmos

+1. **Cosmos Star Symbol**:
+   - A star with multiple points, each point elongated and tapering to give a sense of radiant energy.
+   - Edges can be softened to appear glowing, with a gradient from white at the center to a cosmic blue at the tips, symbolizing the vastness of the cosmos.

+2. **Planetary Orbits Symbol**:
+   - Abstract circles intersecting or orbiting around a central point, representing planetary movements.
+   - Using thin lines for the orbits with small dots or larger circles for planets can symbolize the celestial dance of the solar system.

+3. **Zodiac Wheel Symbol**:
+   - A circle segmented into traditional zodiac signs with their respective symbols subtly inscribed in each segment.
+   - The wheel can be bordered by a ring of constellations or stars to tie it back to the celestial theme.

+4. **Tarot Mystic Symbol**:
+   - Iconic tarot elements like the sun, moon, and stars integrated into a card-shaped outline.
+   - Adding esoteric symbols such as the eye, crescent moons, or infinity loops can give it a deeper mystic feel.

+5. **Natural Healing Symbol**:
+   - A symbol combining elements of nature such as a leaf, a drop of water, and a healing crystal.
+   - Each element could be overlaid or interconnected, showing the harmony and balance of natural healing practices.

+These symbols should be designed with clean lines and easily distinguishable features to maintain their clarity when used as text clouds.
+The color palette should indeed be inspired by cosmic imagery, with dark blues and purples providing depth and contrasted by bright whites and yellows to ensure legibility and impact.